AnshuSharma111/passwordManager/README.md

 # passwordManager
-This is something I am building over the weekend as a fun project.
+This is something I am building as a fun project.

 The aim is to create a simple password manager that can do the following:
 1) Store all passwords locally